How to Make Bouquet of Flowers Like a Pro

 The Floral Designer’s Toolkit

-- Floral Shears or a Sharp Knife: For those clean, angled cuts.
+- Floral shears or a sharp knife: For clean, angled cuts.

-- Floral Tape: To securely bind your stems and create a solid structure.
+- Floral tape: To bind stems and hold shape.

 Preparing Your Flowers for a Longer Life